wader/fq/doc/usage.md

   - `todescription` description of value
   - `torepr` convert decode value into what it reptresents.
 For example convert msgpack decode value into a value representing its JSON representation.
-  - All regexp functions work with buffers as input and pattern argument with these differences from the string versions:
+  - All regexp functions work with binary as input and pattern argument with these differences compared to when using string input:
     - All offset and length will be in bytes.
-    - For `capture` the `.string` value is a buffer.
+    - For `capture` the `.string` value is a binary.
-    - If pattern is a buffer it will be matched literally and not as a regexp.
+    - If pattern is a binary it will be matched literally and not as a regexp.
-    - If pattern is a buffer or flags include "b" each input byte will be read as separate code points
+    - If pattern is a binary or flags include "b" each input byte will be read as separate code points
-  - `scan_toend($v)`, `scan_toend($v; $flags)` works the same as `scan` but output buffer are from start of match to end of buffer. instead of possibly multi-byte UTF-8 codepoints.
+  - `scan_toend($v)`, `scan_toend($v; $flags)` works the same as `scan` but output binary are from start of match to end of binary. instead of possibly multi-byte UTF-8 codepoints.
 This allows to match raw bytes.
 Ex: `match("\u00ff"; "b")` will match the byte `0xff` and not the UTF-8 encoded codepoint for 255, `match("[^\u00ff]"; "b")` will match all non-`0xff` bytes.
   - `grep` functions take 1 or 2 arguments.
 First is a scalar to match, where a string is treated as a regexp.
-A buffer scalar will be matches exact bytes.
-Second argument are regexp flags with addition that "b" will treat each byte in the input buffer as a code point, this makes it possible to match exact bytes.
+A binary will be matches exact bytes.
+Second argument are regexp flags with addition that "b" will treat each byte in the input binary as a code point, this makes it possible to match exact bytes.
-    - `grep($v)`, `grep($v; $flags)` recursively match value and buffer
+    - `grep($v)`, `grep($v; $flags)` recursively match value and binary
     - `vgrep($v)`, `vgrep($v; $flags)` recursively match value
-    - `bgrep($v)`, `bgrep($v; $flags)` recursively match buffer
+    - `bgrep($v)`, `bgrep($v; $flags)` recursively match binary
     - `fgrep($v)`, `fgrep($v; $flags)` recursively match field name
   - `grep_by(f)` recursively match using a filter.
 Ex: `grep_by(. > 180 and . < 200)`, `first(grep_by(format == "id3v2"))`.
-  - Buffers:
+  - Binary:
-    - `tobits` - Transform input into a bits buffer not preserving source range, will start at zero.
+    - `tobits` - Transform input to binary with bit as unit, does not preserving source range, will start at zero.
-    - `tobitsrange` - Transform input into a bits buffer preserving source range if possible.
+    - `tobitsrange` - Transform input to binary with bit as unit, preserves source range if possible.
-    - `tobytes` - Transform input into a bytes buffer not preserving source range, will start at zero.
+    - `tobytes` - Transform input to binary with byte as unit, does not preserving source range, will start at zero.
-    - `tobytesrange` - Transform input into a byte buffer preserving source range if possible.
+    - `tobytesrange` - Transform input binary with byte as unit, preserves source range if possible.
-    - `buffer[start:end]`, `buffer[:end]`, `buffer[start:]` - Create a sub buffer from start to end in buffer units preserving source range.
+    - `.[start:end]`, `.[:end]`, `.[start:]` - Slice binary from start to end preserving source range.
 - `open` open file for reading
 - All decode function takes a optional option argument.
 The only option currently is `force` to ignore decoder asserts.
 For example to decode as mp3 and ignore assets do `mp3({force: true})` or `decode("mp3"; {force: true})`, from command line